Perezgascon/software-2.1-variables-assignment/assignment.md

 ### Brief

-Enter instruction for assignment here.
+Instructions for the assignment are in the assignment folder's index.js.
+Write the necessary code needed to solve the requirement.

 ### Submission